njNagaraj/Hotel-Room-Reservation/README.md

 # Overview
 The goal of this project is to create a hotel reservation system that allows customers to search for available rooms and make reservations.

+all functionalities will work perfectly.

+not designed too much as made simple as possible

 # Functionality
 Customer